 Don’t worry about this, there are plenty of people that you will talk to that have no idea what they are doing and are practically begging someone to come and help them.

 You will need to talk to a lot of people in a day to make sure you can fill up your diary with complimentary sessions, so I suggest being in the gym from the moment it opens to the second the doors shut for the first few weeks.

 You won’t be doing this all the time, or you will get burnt out, but you will need to be talking to people all day if you want to pick up those personal training customers.

 I found it helpful to give myself a target of the number of people I had spoken to each day before I would allow myself to leave the gym.

 When I first started, I wouldn’t let myself leave the gym until I had spoken to at least 50 people per day.

-No one has better access to new members than the sales staff, and yes, this may be a bit of a sneaky way to get clients, but trust me, it’s worked in every gym I have started in as a new trainer.
+No one has better access to new members than the sales staff (apart from the fitness team), and yes, this may be a bit of a sneaky way to get clients but trust me, it’s worked in every gym I have started in as a new trainer.

 There are plenty of people that want a personal trainer as soon as they join the gym, so who do they go to?

 Well, all leads should go to the personal training manager to be handed out to trainers, usually, the newer ones that need a helping hand.

 This doesn’t always happen though (I won’t get into gym politics), so why not cut out the middle-man and take the leads directly from the sales staff before the PT manager even hears about them?